 If you are looking for the entire tool used to make this Sahara Crochet Bralette Bikini pattern, check them out here below:

 If you would like to receive free written patterns and video tutorials straight into your inbox, join our mailing list now.

-This pattern and images are copyrighted by The Knotty Lace and are free for your personal use.
-I ask that you do not copy, share, adjust, alter or resell my Pattern(s) and picture(s).
-If you wish to sell ready-made products using my pattern(s), please do give credit mention to The Knotty Lace.
+This video and images are copyrighted by The Knotty Lace and are free for your personal use.
+I ask that you do not copy, share, adjust, alter or resell this information and/or images.
+If you wish to copy this post, please provide a link back to this page.
 Thank you.